Tracker Installation on Strap

 1. The fuzzy side should face the bottom of the tracker.

 2. The fuzzy side must be under the quick release, not directly against the tracker.
-The first image on the left is the correct example, and the corresponding second image is the wrong example.
+The first image on the left is the correct example, and the corresponding second image is the incorrect example.

 Complex Quick Release Installation Method